Tang-hubert/Crawing-List-of-Admitted-Schools-for-Students/README.md

 # How to run code?
 > I didnt clean the code at the end!
+1. `git pull` in terminal.
 1. get data from using Ctrl+S at [department list](https://www.com.tw/cross/university_030_112.html) each dep.
 Save it in to ./data/department folder
+    > or you may try another library named `[selenuim](https://medium.com/marketingdatascience/selenium%E6%95%99%E5%AD%B8-%E4%B8%80-%E5%A6%82%E4%BD%95%E4%BD%BF%E7%94%A8webdriver-send-keys-988816ce9bed)`
 1. Run `get_test_location_url.ipynb`
 1. Based on the name of the file `whole.csv`, save (Ctrl+S) all of the links with sequence [0-n] at the end of the default filename.
-1. Run `main.ipynb` and move all of the csv files into another folder(still need it in the future).
+1. Run `main.ipynb` and move all of the csv files into another folder(still need it in the future), if you didnt move it, then whem you run `main_get_side_rank.ipynb` the result will cover it.
 1. Run `main_get_side_rank.ipynb`
-1. paste the column named `dept_rank` into those original files(step 4) at the new line(column).
+1. paste the column named `dept_rank` from the new output into those original files(step 5) at the new line(column).
 1. check if `rank` & `dept_rank`(correct rate 60%) is completely correct or not artificially.
+    > if you want to make it better, then you may try to find a better OCR tool.
 1. hand in the result!

 ### TO-DO

 - (not sure)add efficiency thoughts: calculate each students searching(every folders with same exam_location) for each correspond stuno(third and last) and make it store in a variable(hard, have to do dict in list [{}]). and just call it to get the value.
+- If the filename named correctly, you may think of a better way to improve the efficiency.

 ### Done